And no, it does not mean you are “more deficient”

 Because it sounds convincing.

-The “the itchier it is, the more deficient you are” thing has been repeated so many times online that people assume it must be true.
+The whole “the itchier it is, the more deficient you are” thing has been repeated so many times that people assume it must be true.

-But there’s no good evidence showing magnesium itch directly correlates with magnesium deficiency.
+But there is no good evidence showing that itch from topical magnesium directly measures magnesium deficiency.

-- people with confirmed low magnesium levels feel nothing
+- people with low magnesium levels who feel nothing on the skin

-- people with perfectly healthy levels feel very itchy
+- people with normal magnesium levels who feel very itchy

-The skin barrier is the bigger player here.
+Because again, the skin barrier is often the bigger player here.

 Apply magnesium after a shower while your skin is still slightly damp.

-You do not need to marinate yourself in magnesium spray.
+You do not need to cover yourself in magnesium spray like you are seasoning a roast dinner.

-Freshly shaved legs plus magnesium spray is not the wellness experience people are hoping for.
+Freshly shaved legs plus magnesium spray is not the relaxing moment people are hoping for.

-Give your skin barrier a chance to recover first.
+Give your skin a little time to settle first.

-Magnesium creams are usually much gentler because the magnesium is buffered within oils and emollients.
+Magnesium creams are usually much gentler because the magnesium is blended into a cream base with oils and skin-supporting ingredients.

 This is another big one.

-You do not need to suffer through the itch for magnesium to work.
+You do not need to suffer through discomfort for magnesium to be useful.

 If your skin feels irritated, listen to it.

-There are gentler ways to use magnesium that still give you the benefits.
+There are gentler ways to use magnesium that can still support normal muscle and nervous system function.

 It usually just means we need to change: